shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

   - Only uploads `model.safetensors` and `tokenizer.json` files, ensuring other files are skipped.
 ---
 ## Video Demo
-The video of this Project
+The video of this Project will go here later
 ---
 ## Guide for Developers 🌿🎇✨💚🎆🌱🎇✨💚🎆